a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 3) Other:

-#### Page 8: Microservice Ownership

-Each microservice should be owned by a specific person or team.
+> Each microservice should be owned by a specific person or team.

 Q17: To what extent do you agree with the above statement in general: